Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 With the main tool \cref{prop:simplified} at hand, we can easily prove a simpler version of \cref{thm:regret_simple_algo} for the expected oblivious regret.
 Fix some benchmark function $f^\star\in\Fcal$.
 On each epoch $k\in[K]$, \textsc{Cover} runs a learning with expert advice algorithm on the cover $S_k$, which has size $\Ocal(T^d)$ by Sauer-Shelah's \cref{lemma:sauer_lemma}.
 Hence, using classical regret bounds (e.g. \cite[Corollary 2.2]{cesa2006prediction}), the total expected regret incurred by these algorithms is bounded by

 for some constant $C\geq 1$, where we used Jensen's inequality in the last inequality.
-Next, for each $k\in[K]$, denote by $f_k\in S_k$ the function in the cover that had the correct labeling compared to $f^\star$, that is:
+Next, for each epoch $k\in[K]$, denote by $f_k\in S_k$ the function in the cover that had the correct labeling for $f^\star$, that is, $f_k(x_t) = f^\star(x_t)$ for all $t\in[T_{k-1}]$.
+Because $f_k$ is one of the experts considered during epoch $k$, it suffices to bound the remaining term \comment{